bygr-games/space-kitties-printable/manuals/manual.md

 ## To Victory!

 You are all set!
-May you bring the glory and furryness of our Empire to the confines of the galaxy!
+May you bring glory and furryness of our Empire to the confines of the galaxy!
 Godspeed commanders!
 Meow!